bnb-chain/greenfield-docs/docs/guide/getting-started/wallet-onfiguration.md

 # Wallet Configuration

-In this guide, you will learn how to use the MetaMask extension to interact with Greenfield.
+In this guide, you will learn how to use the extension wallets to interact with Greenfield.
 You can also add Greenfield network according to the [RPC Endpoints](../../api/endpoints.md) manually.

-We assume you have installed MetaMask and have an account, if not, please refer to [MetaMask](https://metamask.io/download/) to install it.
+We assume you have installed Trust Wallet ot MetaMask and have an account, if not, please refer to download link of [Trust Wallet](https://chrome.google.com/webstore/detail/trust-wallet/egjidjbpglichdcondbcbdnbeeppgdph) and [MetaMask](https://metamask.io/download/) to install it.

 ## Add Greenfield Mainnet